ericaez/NASA_Project_RED/README.md

 ## Repository Descriptions

 >[!NOTE]
->Since theresearch involves classified human data, this repository contains only code snippets that are available to the public.
+>Since the research involves classified human data, this repository contains only code snippets that are available to the public.

 ### data: